xy2/cozystack-website/content/en/docs/getting-started/first-deployment.md

 ---
-title: "Get Started with Cozystack"
+title: "Deploy and Configure Cozystack"
-linkTitle: "Get Started"
+linkTitle: "Deploy and Configure Cozystack"
-description: "Get Started with Cozystack."
+description: "Learn how to get a running Cozystack cluster on bare metal or VMs in a series of guided steps."
-weight: 30
+weight: 10
 ---

 This tutorial shows how to bootstrap Cozystack on a few servers in your infrastructure.